≡ Menu

 Coat

 The Rat Terrier has a short, smooth coat with dense, shiny fur.
-The coat comes in different colors such as black with tan, white, black with rust, red, blue, lemon, orange, chocolate, white and black, or white and tan.
+The skin comes in different colors, such as black with tan, white, black with rust, red, blue, lemon, orange, chocolate, white and black, or white and tan.
 Almost every Rat Terrier has white markings on its coat.

 Grooming

 The Rat Terrier is one of those dogs with minimal grooming requirements.
 You only need to brush his coat once every week.
 That should be enough.
-Make sure to clean his ears regularly to prevent ear infection.
+Could you make sure to clean his ears regularly to prevent ear infections?

 Temperament and Personality

-The Rat Terrier is one of those dogs that are always in mood to play.
-He likes nothing more than to be a part the games kids play.
+The Rat Terrier is one of those dogs that is always in the mood to play.
+He likes to be a part of the games kids play.
 He loves children and follows them everywhere.
-He is loyal and affectionate and protective of the kids in the family.
-Kids love him too; they see him as an adorable little brother.
+He is loyal, affectionate, and protective of the kids in the family.
+Kids love him, too; they see him as an adorable little brother.

 Just one thing…